devxiongmao/truckin-along/docs/user_journeys/driver_setting_a_delivery_to_closed.md

 - 🟢 Pleased when Quick Close is available — fast and efficient
 - 🟢 Please with power behind manual process - able to manipulate all fields quickly
-- 🔴 Frustration from UI bugs or over-clicking

 ---

 ## Pain Points

-- A known bug prevents delivery from being properly closed if done manually
+- None currently reported in this workflow

 ---

 ## Opportunities

-- **XMDEV-361**: Fix bug preventing delivery from closing after manual shipment closure
+- None currently reported in this workflow

 ---

 ## Outcome

 At the end of this journey, the user successfully marked shipments as delivered, either via the streamlined **Quick Close** method or through the more detailed **manual update** process.
-While functional, the journey reveals opportunities to reduce friction and resolve bugs for a more seamless closing experience.